Social media is key to UBalt’s image, reputation and outreach.

 If you have several photos from one event, consider adding multiple photos to one post or creating a Story.

 Be selective; only post things that are relevant to your group.

 In this fast-paced platform, you can post as frequently as you’d like.

 - Be timely.
 One of the great benefits of social media is the ability to share information almost instantly with a vast audience, but that audience also expects this timeliness and will not tolerate old news.
 Be prepared to move quickly in response to new developments, announcements or emergencies with relevant information on your social media platform.
 A short amount of accurate information delivered at the time of need can sometimes be more valuable than a full report delivered well after the issue has passed.

 - Be a valued community member.
-Don’t just talk about your UB area—share the best information you find from trusted sources outside of UB.
+Don’t just talk about your University area—share the best information you find from trusted sources outside of UBalt.
 This will increase the value of your presence and prevent you from simply tooting your own horn.
-Also consider sharing content from other UB social media channels; this contributes to consistency in messaging and also reduces the need to create content from scratch all the time.
+Also consider sharing content from other University social media channels; this contributes to consistency in messaging and also reduces the need to create content from scratch all the time.
 Sharing relevant content from outside sources is beneficial as well; follow people or organizations in related industries and keep tabs on far-reaching conversations.
 Sharing content from respected sources brings you gravitas and reinforces your position as an expert.
-Just be sure that you’re continuing to tell the UB story and supporting UB’s voice in doing so.
+Just be sure that you’re continuing to tell the UBalt story and supporting the University’s voice in doing so.
 (And always, always read the content before sharing it.)